Boat show

 A boat show is a public exhibition or trade fair of current boat models, debuts, concept vessels, or out-of-production classics.
 Due to the nature of the industry building around yachting and nautical tourism, a boat show may be a social event.
-It is commonly attended by marine manufacturers, ship and boat builders as well as yachtsmen.
+Marine manufacturers, ship and boat builders, and yachters commonly attend.

 Most boat shows occur once a year, typically for the duration of a week.
 They may have exhibitions on land or on water.
 Boat shows are vital to marine manufacturers and local dealers as a public relations exercise, for advertising products, and for increasing publicity.

 List of boat shows

-The following boat shows are recognized by the International Federation of Boat Show Organisers (IFBSO).
+The boat shows listed below are members of the International Federation of Boat Show Organisers (IFBSO):

-Non-recognized but large boat shows include:
+The boat shows that are not members of the International Federation of Boat Show Organisers (IFBSO):